 MAKING IT REAL Through our programs, our aim is to create a diverse, interactive, hands on and exciting learning environment based on dynamic processes and activities, immersing participants in their own permaculture journey.
 We have a philosophy at Savour Soil of 'Making it real'.

-"I first met Michael around four years ago, when I was getting more involved with my readings around Permaculture.
+"I first met Michael around five years ago, when I was getting more involved with my readings around Permaculture.
 I first enrolled in the 'Permaculture Primer - An Introduction to Permaculture' Course and realized that this was answering a lot of the questions that I had in my mind.
 Since then I have completed many courses with Michael and he has become a good friend and mentor.
 I really do appreciate the time and effort that Michael puts into planning and implementing his courses.
 They are we’ll structured with well researched information and experience rich.
 I would recommend the services and educational courses offered by Savour Soils.
 I have always come away highly energised and motivated from his workshops!" - John Mitchell

 In this workshop, we will explore the mysteries of the potager garden.
 Come spend the day Bayside in Wynnum as we look at and explore the Permaculture Potager.
 A vegetable garden in France is named a potager which comes from potage, which is vegetable soup.
 The vegetable patch has often been a part of the garden separated from the rest and treated like a small farm field— ploughed (or rototilled), planted for the season in rows, and then left fallow.
 The potager is, first of all, a permanent garden— decorative, cultivated by hand methods, integrating shrubs, trees, paths, and herbs, vegetables, and flowers.

 These types gardens, though they are often considered a new development, have in fact been the typical type of garden in France, Spain, Italy, Portugal, North Africa, Persia, and many other places for a very long time—the Middle Ages in Europe, and as much as four thousand years in Persia and North Africa.
 In this workshop, we will explore the mysteries of the potager garden.
 Plants were grown for many purposes—flowers, vegetables, herbs, privacy, etc. We’ll discuss the intensive soil preparation for close planting and continuous cropping, and the growth and care of fruits and vegetables, decorative design—some call it edible landscaping and production for much or all of the year Where: Bayside, Wynnum West Date: 17 September Time: 9am to 4pm Cost: $80 PURCHASE TICKETS HERE

 We have always been flexible in our workshop models and if you would like us to facilitate a workshop for your organisation or community, please contact us as we believe rather than a group come to us, we come to you and apply it to your local context